|Liquidated Damages v. Penalty Damages in Korea

 Liquidated damages, according to Korean courts, are damages where the parties contract with the intent to compensate the non-breaching party for the actual damages caused.
 While, a penalty is intended to punish a party and, thus, discourage breach.
 A penalty, thus, is in addition to actual damages (or liquidated damages – the approximation of actual damages).

-Thus, with this understanding by the Korean Legal System, it is not uncommon for courts, in Korea, to consider if the amount of liquidated damages, noted in an agreement, is a reasonable approximation of the actual damages.
+Thus, with this understanding of the Korean Legal System, it is not uncommon for courts, in Korea, to consider if the amount of liquidated damages, noted in an agreement, is a reasonable approximation of the actual damages.
 Courts, thus, have the power to reduce or even invalidate these liquidated damage clauses.

 Courts, in short, have reduced the amount of liquidated damages in numerous cases and have even precluded the availability of liquidated damages when a plaintiff failed to establish a nexus between the established breach and the liquidated damage amount.
 However, few cases have invalidated punitive penalty clauses in Korean contracts that, also, included the possibility of actual damages on top of the penalty damages.

 The reality may be far from this jurisprudence, but it is always better to accept the reality and work within the reality.
 I see too many agreements from many of the ubiquitous Korean law firms with the lack of nuance necessary to get their clients pre-determined damages enforced.
-The solution is simple and any decent English-Speaking international lawyer in Korea should know how to draft enforceable damage clauses.

 Drafting Enforceable Penalty Clauses in Korea